 We were not engaged to report on the introductory section, which accompanies the financial statements but is not required supplementary information.
-We did not audit or perform other procedures on this other information and we do not express an opinion or provide any assurance on it.
+Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.